jg-you/scm/README.md

     # Sample:
     0 1
     2 3 4
     1 2 3

+where the output is a facet list.

 The second way to call the rejection sampler is in the *sequence mode*.<br>
-This is accomplished by using the flags `--degree_seq_file=path-to-degrees.txt` and `--size_seq_file=path-to-sizes.txt` where `path-to-degrees.txt` and `path-to-sizes.txt` are one **line** files, each containing an sequence of integers.
+This is accomplished by using the flags `--degree_seq_file=path-to-degrees.txt` and `--size_seq_file=path-to-sizes.txt` where `path-to-degrees.txt` and `path-to-sizes.txt` are paths to files containing the integer sequences (no particular organization required; will use all integers in the file).
-There is no known simpliciality test yet, so we make no test on the sequences---convergence is not guaranteed.
+There is no known simpliciality test yet, so we make no test on the sequences---convergence is not guaranteed and the sampler might run forever.

 Here is a simple example, using small sequences, which we know are simplicial:

     > echo "2 2 2 1 1" > d.txt
     > echo "3 3 2" > s.txt
     > bin/rejection_sampler -s s.txt -k d.txt
+    # Sample:
     0 1 4
     0 1 2
     2 3